 Messiah came on this Feast day in 3 B.C. when the Great Sign in Heaven occurred and which was foretold by Daniel the Prophet in his writings as the Chief Lord of Wisdom in Babylon.
 This is why the “wise men” knew to go to Bethlehem when they saw this sign appear.
-It was the convergence of 9 constellations at once and it will never happen again and had never happened prior to that.
+It was the convergence of 9 constellations at once and it only happened again on Yom Teruah, 2017..

 Luke 2:6-20 (KJV)